Never Ever (All Saints song): Commercial performance

-"Never Ever" debuted at number three on the UK Singles Chart, before rising to number one for a sole week.
-The song remains the group's longest single on those charts and stayed in the top 10 for 15 weeks, but charted for 26 weeks.
-It has sold over 1.6 million units in the UK as of July 2021.
-It is also the third best selling single by a girl group of all time in the UK, only behind "Wannabe" by the Spice Girls and "Shout Out to My Ex" by Little Mix.
+"Never Ever" debuted at number three on the UK Singles Chart on the week starting 16 November 1997 and spent the next seven weeks rising and falling within the top six.
+On 11 January 1998, with a weekly sale of 54,000 units, the song rose to number one for that week only, setting the record for the most copies sold by a single in the UK before it became a number-one hit, with 770,000 copies purchased.
+The song remains the group's longest-lasting single on the UK chart and stayed in the top 10 for 15 weeks, charting for 26 weeks.
+It is the third-best-selling single by a girl group in the UK, behind "Wannabe" by the Spice Girls and "Shout Out to My Ex" by Little Mix.

 The song debuted at number 30 on the Australian Singles Chart and rose to number one, staying there for seven consecutive weeks and stayed in the charts for 22 weeks.
-It was successful in the charts and was certified 2× Platinum by Australian Recording Industry Association (ARIA), with sales of 140,000.
+It was successful in the charts and was certified double platinum by Australian Recording Industry Association (ARIA), with sales of 140,000.
 The song was successful in New Zealand as well, debuting at number one and staying there for five consecutive weeks.
 It was the group's only number one single in that country.
 It stayed in the charts for 13 weeks in total.

 The song was successful in European markets.
 It debuted at number 10 in the Swedish Singles Chart, peaked at three for one week and stayed in the charts for 20 weeks.
 It was certified gold in that country.
 It debuted at number 27 on the French Singles Chart, and peaked at number four for one week.
 It stayed in the charts for 21 weeks.
 The song peaked at number four in the Netherlands for three consecutive weeks, and lasted 24 weeks in the chart.
 The song debuted at number 29 on the Austrian Singles Chart, and peaked at number seven for two consecutive weeks.
 It lasted for 19 weeks in the charts.
 The song debuted at number 15 in Norway, and peaked at number six, staying in the charts for 12 weeks.
 It was not as successful on the Finnish Singles Chart, peaking at number 12 and staying in the charts for two weeks.

 "Never Ever" was successful in North America as well.
 The song debuted at number 13 on the US Billboard Hot 100, and peaked at number four on the charts, becoming the group's first top 10 and their highest-peaking single on those charts.
-The song peaked at number four on the Canadian Singles Chart.
+The song peaked at number seven on the Canadian Singles Chart.